 How Difficult is Manaslu Circuit Trekking?

-Manaslu Circuit trek is nearly 177 kilometers in total distance.
+16 Days Manaslu Circuit trekking is nearly 177 kilometers in total distance.
 Doing the trek can be difficult for those who are new to trekking.
 It can even be hard for those who have already done trekkings.
 Set up your mind, you will be covering approximately 15 to 20 kilometers in a day.

 Walking into the most remote parts of Nepal is interesting.
 But it can be hard.
 On a trek for such a long duration (17 days) can be frustrating sometimes.
 If you do not have a good company, your trek difficulties might grow bigger.
 Trek in a group so that you’ll have a cheerful trek.
 Else, the long trek duration might bother you.